CMakePP/CMakePPLang/docs/source/developer/unit_testing.rst

 The CMake language is weakly typed, while CMakePPLang is strongly typed.
 Because CMakePPLang is unit tested, users can be confident that CMakePPLang functions will correctly enforce type safety (and if they don't, that is a bug).
-Unfortunately, this means that all functions intended to implement CMakePPLang's type-safety mechanism need to have their type-safety checked manually.
-This section focuses on how to unit test such functions.
+Unfortunately, this means that all code intended to implement CMakePPLang's type-safety mechanism need to have their type-safety checked manually.
+This section focuses on how to unit test such code.

 cpp_assert_signature
 --------------------